sebv/istio-wiki/Hot Topics/Policies-and-Telemetry.md

 * Out-of-process (gRPC) Adapters

-  We want to enable Mixer integration without requiring custom builds of Mixer to enable new adapter functionality.
+  The working group wants to enable Mixer integration without requiring custom builds of Mixer to enable new adapter functionality.
 This topic is concerned with how Mixer will integrate with out-of-process adapters, how such adapters will be deployed and managed, and how configuration of the adapters will be handled.
 Additional sub-topics include debugging and testing.

 * Configuration scheme

   Mixer currently uses multiple distinct Custom Resource Definitions (CRDs) to capture the individual configuration for adapters and instance types.
 This proliferation of configuration resources causes a number of issues, not least of which is configuration burden.
-We want to simplify the Mixer configuration story, consolidating on three/four higher-level CRDs that can model the same information.
+The working group wants to simplify the Mixer configuration story, consolidating on three/four higher-level CRDs that can model the same information.

 * Client-side policy enforcement and telemetry collection